-Personal usage: Currently, most of my family uses MSM internally, daily – including my dog.
+Personal usage: Currently, most of my family uses MSM internally, daily – including the dog.
 We all started at 1/4 tsp once a day for a a few days then increased to twice a day.
 After that, it was individual preference.
 I increased to 1/2tsp twice a day and all of my pain is GONE.
 My husband takes 1 tsp twice a day.
 We simply put the crystals in a few ounces of waters, stir it up, and slam it.
-It’s a bit bitter but I’ve had worse.
+It’s a bit bitter but I’ve had far worse.

 My daughter struggles with Mast Cell issues and this has helped her a lot.
 As you read it reduces or eliminates allergy symptoms and for her it has reduced mucus production and has boosted her immune system as well.

-I’ve also made the MSM facial cream listed above and I’ve used a manufactured MSM cream with glucosamine chondroitin in it; however, it does have the caprylic ingredient along with parabens and other nasty ingredients Fischer warns about so I won’t be purchasing more, just making my own.
+I’ve used a manufactured MSM cream with glucosamine chondroitin in it; however, it does have the caprylic ingredient along with parabens and other nasty ingredients Fischer warns about so I won’t be purchasing more, just making my own.
 I will say it worked for pain – within minutes.